aymane-maghouti/E-student/README.md

 you can run the application with two methods:

-`first method` : navigate to the client folder after activating the virtual environment and run the client.py script using the terminal.
+`First method` : navigate to the client folder after activating the virtual environment and run the **client.py** script using the terminal.

-`Second method`: using Pycharm IDEA run the clien.py manually.
+`Second method`: using Pycharm IDE run the **client.py** manually.

 ---

 ## Usage
+Before running the E-student app, ensure that the DBMS(DataBase Management system) is turned On.
+The system itself handles the auto creation of the database if it does not exist ,named **student_managment**.

 Upon launching the application, users will be prompted to either log in or register, depending on whether they are an admin or a student.
 During the registration process, students are required to provide their personal information, including an image of themselves for validation.